Yuktasharma2055/INT_BE1/README.md

 ## Installation

 Since this project will hold both the client application and the server application (frontend and backend server running simultaneously) there will be node modules in two different places.
-First run `npm install` from the root.
+First go inside 'frontend' directory and run `npm install`
-After this you will run `npm run-script install-all` from the root.
+After this you will go inside backend directory and runrun `npm install` from the root.

-From now on run this command anytime you want to install all modules again. s
+- After this , you should start both frontend and backend servers from their respective directories using `npm start` From now on run this command anytime you want to install all modules again. s

 ## File structure